AcandoNorway/XmlToRdf/README.md

 ---
 <p>&nbsp;</p>
-## addTransformationForAttributeValue(String elementName, String attributeName, StringTransform transform)
+## transformAttributeValue(String elementName, String attributeName, StringTransform transform)

 Run a function on the value of an attribute and use the returned string as the new value.
  Take careful note of the namespaces.
 Unless specified, attributes inherit the namespace of their element.